 If x denotes the number of months and y denotes the amount of money at that time, then having $200 at the end of 3 months corresponds to the ordered pair

 and having $400 after 7 months corresponds to the ordered pair

 First we find the slope.
 We substitute these numbers into the formula for the slope

 A slope of $50/mo means that you are putting $50 per month into the bank.
 All we need to finish the equation is the y-intercept.
 For this we can use the point-slope form of the equation.

 When we substitute our numbers into the equation we get

-When we add 200 to both sides to solve for y we see that the y-intercept is also 50.
+We see that the y-intercept is also 50.
 That means that your bank balance can be explained by a linear model where you opened your account with $50 and put $50 in each month thereafter.

 We can check that this works.
 After 3 months our equation would say